Patrick762/hassio-bluetti-bt/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Device**
+Add a "x" into the brackets to select

 [ ] AC60
 [ ] AC200M
 [ ] AC300